adamgiacomelli/ReactNativeTest/README.md

 A ReactNative Test

 # Issues
-- Images are currently added by pasting an url in the form
+- ~~Images are currently added by pasting an url in the form~~ Images are now selected from gallery or directly from camera
-- Form validation is almost non-existent
+- Form validation is ~~almost non-existent~~ ready for anything :)
-- Styling is very basic -> a more complete styling solution should be implemented
+- ~~Styling is very basic -> a more complete styling solution should be implemented~~ Styling is now more complete and styling code was moved out of inline styles